Learning about accessibility progress in the tech world

 Thanks to the following contributors for passing on information:

-When I lived in the US, I became a live-in caregiver and assistant for my boss and good friend, Danny Murphy, who was a quadriplegic.
-In the UK, I was very good friends for 20 years, (and a short-term roommate) with Ian Weston, who was blind.
+When I lived in the US, I became a live-in caregiver and assistant for my boss and good friend, Danny Murphy (actor), a quadriplegic.
+I was terrific friends for 20 years (and a short-term roommate) with Ian Weston, who was blind in the UK.

-This post is not so great, but it was started to help introduce information to people who might benefit from seeing it.
+This post is not so great, but I started it to help introduce information to people who might benefit from seeing it.
 Quite a few obsolete (no longer working) links to Microsoft or other sites have been removed.
-If you would like to help to improve or add to this tech accessibility page, pass on the info or get in touch.
+If you would like to help to improve or add to this tech accessibility page, please pass on the info or get in touch.